-Golf, tennis, and beach volleyball are all examples of this.
-We don't want to see you gripping the bar with your hands so close to the edges that your kite becomes extremely sensitive in the turns.
-This doesn't work well when you only want to fly a kite with one hand because if you let go with one hand while the other remains on the bar, the kite will quickly start to veer off to the side, going down to the edge of the wind window.
+Golf, tennis, and beach volleyball are all examples of sports where grip is crucial.
+However, in kitesurfing, we don't want to see you gripping the bar with your hands too close to the edges, which can make your kite overly sensitive in turns.
+This can cause problems when you need to fly the kite with one hand, as letting go with one hand while the other remains on the bar can cause the kite to quickly veer off to the side and potentially crash.

 If you're aiming to get the board on your feet and maintain the kite steady at 12 o'clock, keep your hands as close to the midsection of the bar as possible.
 Any professional kitesurfer, whether in the racing, freestyle, or wave-riding disciplines, will place their hands close to the middle of the bar.
 Bear that in mind when you're learning to kitesurf!

-This relates to the idea that at least one of the steering lines should always be taut.
-This will eventually allow you to know where the kite is in the sky and fly it without having to constantly monitor it.
-Most novices who take kitesurfing lessons from me complain about having a stiff neck from constantly arching their head back to watch the kite sail far above them.
-We never experience this problem since we are not paying attention to our kite when we are flying it.
+This refers to the concept that at least one of the steering lines should always be taut.
+This will eventually enable you to know where the kite is in the sky and fly it without having to continuously monitor it.
+Many beginners who take kitesurfing lessons from me complain about having a stiff neck from constantly arching their head back to watch the kite soar far above them.
+We never encounter this problem since we are not fixated on our kite when we are flying it.

-Kitesurfers that have a lot of experience will have just enough tension on their lines at all times.
-1) to have enough power and pull from their kite, and 2) to be able to feel the kite's location without having to look at it.
-Remember that if you pull the bar away from you, it's most probably because you want your kite to have less power.
-Be free to push the bar far from you, but try not to do so symmetrically on both ends of the bar since this will result in you losing control of the steering.
+Kitesurfers with a lot of experience will keep just enough tension on their lines at all times - 1) to have enough power and pull from their kite, and 2) to be able to feel the kite's location without having to look at it.
+Remember that if you want your kite to have less power, you should pull the bar away from you.
+You can also push the bar far from you, but avoid doing so symmetrically on both ends of the bar as this will result in losing control of the steering.

-When the bar is entirely released, two things happen...
-1) Your kite will be depowered entirely; 2) the steering lines will be free of stress.
-This implies that guiding the kite will be extremely difficult while you are unlikely to be dragged by your kite.
+When the bar is completely released, two things happen: 1) Your kite will be depowered entirely, and 2) the steering lines will be free of stress.
+This implies that guiding the kite will be extremely difficult, while you are unlikely to be dragged by your kite.
 It's far safer to land and launch your kite on the beach when it's completely depowered and then gently and slowly pull it down to the edge of the wind window.
 To accomplish this, you must control the kite's descent by grasping the top floater's end.